 Janeé Prince is an Associate in our Tampa Office.
 She practices first-party coverage and extra-contractual matters, including claims and lawsuits by businesses, condominium associations, and homeowners for property damage and business interruption issues.

-She received her Bachelor of Arts in Political Science – Pre-Law with a minor in Philosophy in the Law from Michigan State University in 2011 and later earned her Juris Doctorate from Michigan State University College of Law in 2016.
-While in law school Janeé focused on trial advocacy and joined the Geoffrey Fieger Trial Practice Institute – a two year litigation-focused trial program.
+She received her Bachelor of Arts in Political Science – Pre-Law with a minor in Philosophy in Law from Michigan State University in 2011.
+She later earned her Juris Doctorate from Michigan State University College of Law in 2016.
+While in law school, Janeé focused on trial advocacy and joined the Geoffrey Fieger Trial Practice Institute – a two-year litigation-focused trial program.